 Study a language course

-Cultural centres and organisations, such as Dante Alighieri (Italian), Alliance Francaise (French), Goethe Institute (German), Cervantes Institute (Spanish) and others, are recognised around the world, as are university programmes and commercial schools, such as Berlitz.
+Cultural centers and organizations, such as Dante Alighieri (Italian), Alliance Française (French), Goethe Institute (German), Cervantes Institute (Spanish) and others, are recognized around the world, as are university programs and commercial schools, such as Berlitz.

 If you are going to be spending a long time in an expat assignment, choose that language to learn.
 However, if your time there is shorter, you may want to choose a language that will be of value to you in future assignments; Mandarin, Spanish, English are among the top languages spoken worldwide.
 You might also consider focusing on the language of business rather than general conversation.